cyberbotics/webots/docs/guide/starting-webots.md

   --stderr
     Redirect the stderr of the controllers to the terminal.

+  --port
+    Change the TCP port used by Webots (default value is 1234).

   --stream[="key[=value];..."]
     Start the Webots streaming server.
 Parameters may be given as an option: